Shakur Juiston: High school career

 Juiston began his high school career at Irvington High School, where he averaged 10 points per game during his freshman season.
 As a sophomore, he averaged 13.3 points per game.
 For his junior season, Juiston transferred to Eastside High School and averaged 11.5 points per game.
-As a senior, he averaged 12.5 points per game and helped lead the Ghosts to a 25-7 season and a sectional title.
+As a senior, he averaged 12.5 points per game and helped lead the Ghosts to a 25–7 season and a sectional title.
 Juiston signed with Hutchinson Community College out of high school.

 College career

 Juiston averaged 10.9 points and 7.5 rebounds per game for Hutchinson as a freshman.
-As a sophomore, he averaged 17.3 points, 12.1 rebounds, 3.9 assists, 1.5 steals and 1.8 blocks per game, leading the Blue Dragons to the NJCAA Division I championship.
+As a sophomore, he averaged 17.3 points, 12.1 rebounds, 3.9 assists, 1.5 steals, and 1.8 blocks per game, leading the Blue Dragons to the NJCAA Division I championship.
 Juiston was named the NABC NJCAA Player of the Year.
 He transferred to UNLV.
 As a junior, Juiston averaged 14.6 points and 10.0 rebounds per game, shooting 63.9 percent from the floor.
 He was named to the Second Team All-Mountain West Conference.
 In the first eight games of his senior season, he averaged 10.8 points and 8.8 rebounds per game.
 Juiston suffered a torn meniscus against Illinois on December 8, 2018, forcing him to have season-ending surgery.
 After the season he transferred to Oregon as a graduate transfer.
 He missed five games in December 2019 with a leg injury.
 Juiston averaged 7.9 points and 6.3 rebounds per game as a redshirt senior.

 Professional career

+Memphis Hustle (2021)

 On February 19, 2021, Juiston was acquired by the Memphis Hustle of the NBA G League.

+Aris Thessaloniki (2021–2022)

-On September 1, 2021, Juiston signed with Aris of the Greek Basket League.
-In 25 league games, he averaged 9.8 points, 7.6 rebounds, 1 assist, 0.6 blocks and 1.4 steals, playing around 24 minutes per contest.
+On September 1, 2021, Juiston signed with Aris Thessaloniki of the Greek Basket League.
+In 25 league games, he averaged 9.8 points, 7.6 rebounds, 1 assist, 0.6 blocks and 1.4 steals in 24 minutes per contest.

+Peristeri (2022–2023)

-On June 26, 2022, Juiston signed with Peristeri of the Greek Basket League and the Basketball Champions League.
+On June 26, 2022, Juiston signed with Peristeri of the Greek Basket League and the FIBA Champions League.

+Oldenburg (2023)

-On February 11, 2023, he signed with Baskets Oldenburg of the Basketball Bundesliga.
+On February 11, 2023, he signed with Oldenburg of the German Bundesliga.

+Maroussi (2023–2024)

+On August 9, 2023, Juiston returned to Greece, after he signed with Maroussi Athens.

+Hapoel Galil Elyon (2024–2025)

+On July 13, 2024, Juiston signed with Hapoel Galil Elyon of the Israeli Basketball Premier League.

+Return to Aris (2025)

+On February 22, 2025, Juiston returned to Aris for the rest of the season, replacing Nate Laszewski.

+APU Udine (2025-present)

+On June 17, 2025, Juiston signed with APU Udine.